songpengwei/md2pdf/readme.md

 # md2book

-A simple Python utility that turns Markdown collections into printable or digital books (PDF and EPUB).
+A simple Python utility that turns Markdown collections into printable or digital books (PDF, EPUB, and MOBI).
 It can work with local Markdown files/directories or clone a GitHub repository (for example, a Docsify-powered documentation site) and export the result using configurable typography.

 ## Features

 - Accepts local Markdown files/directories or a GitHub repository URL.
 - YAML-based theming for fonts, colors, margins, and page sizing.
 - Automatic table of contents and optional page breaks per chapter.
-- Generates PDF (via WeasyPrint) and EPUB (via EbookLib) outputs.
+- Generates PDF (via WeasyPrint), EPUB (via EbookLib), and MOBI (via pypandoc or Calibre's `ebook-convert`) outputs.
 - Sensible defaults to minimize required configuration.

 ## Installation